Do you want to make a difference? Then, why not become a Trustee or a school governor?

 There are 7 soft skills which are vital for the role of a Trustee in a schools Trust:

-1. Committed – Devoting the required time/energy to the role and ambitious to achieve best possible outcomes for pupils.
+1. Committed – For instance, devoting the required time/energy to the role and ambitious to achieve best possible outcomes for pupils.

-2. Confident – Of an independent mind, able to lead and contribute to courageous conversations.
+2. Confident – Of an independent mind, able to lead and contribute to courageous conversations, to express their opinion and to play an active role on the board.

-3. Curious – Possessing an enquiring mind and an analytical approach.
+3. Curious – Possessing an enquiring mind and an analytical approach and understanding the value of meaningful questioning.

-4. Challenging – Providing appropriate challenge to the status quo and driving for improvement.
+4. Challenging – Providing appropriate challenge to the status quo, not taking information or data at face value and always driving for improvement.

-5. Collaborative – Prepared to listen and work in partnership with others.
+5. Collaborative – Prepared to listen to and work in partnership with others and understanding the importance of building strong working relationships.

-6. Critical – Understanding the value of critical friendship and pursuing learning opportunities.
+6. Critical – Understanding the value of critical friendship which enables both challenge and support, and self-reflective, pursuing learning and development opportunities.

-7. Creative – Able to challenge conventional wisdom and be open-minded about new approaches.
+7. Creative – Able to challenge conventional wisdom and be open-minded about new approaches to problem-solving.

 We are looking for those with at least three years experience in either a governance role and/or data analysis.
 We would be particularly interested in volunteers who have some time available during the working day.